jaypersanchez/crypto-terminal/README.md

 semantics\extractroutines
     * This extract routine takes it sources from Hugging face and saves the tweets in JSON format - tweets_headlines_data_source_json.py
     * This routine takes the raw tweets data and cleans the data for further processing that is used for Virland training data - process_tweets_data.py
+    * this routine creates vector data from cleanded data source and inserts into the database - compute_embeddings.py